MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/devices/Clear-MobileDevice.md

 ```

 ### -AccountOnly
 The AccountOnly switch specifies whether to perform an account-only remote device wipe where only Exchange mailbox data is removed from the device.
 You don't need to specify a value with this switch.
+Note that this switch is not needed when executing the command against a DeviceType of Outlook, as for the Outlook DeviceType, only the account is removed whether this switch is present or not.

 ```yaml
 Type: SwitchParameter